 Known Botanicals Rosemary, Corn husks, Camomile, Cinnaon, Thistle, Coriander Seed, Orange blosoom, Lily root, Lemon verbena, Honey, Juniper.

 Bica Gin was born after 2 years of extensive experiments.
 It is in the Alentejo that many of the botanicals for this Gin with an Alentejan heart are found.
 The orange and lemon peels, harvested in Herdade do Vale, the honey and the corn husks, bought from small local producers, and the rosemary which grows wild all around are just some examples.
 The botanical palette has the Alentejo at its heart but the world in its sights, with its coriander seeds, cinnamon, lemon verbena, camomile, orange blossom, thistle, lily root and juniper, which comes from Macedonia.

-Respecting the intrinsic characteristics of each botanical, the process of maceration is done with differing times and methods for each ingredient, always in alcohol obtained from rice and wheat.
-The process of maceration lasts no longer than 24 hours, at the end of which begins distillation in the still which has been especially developed for Bica Gin, with 500l in capacity in a wood fire heated bain-marie.
+Respecting the intrinsic characteristics of each botanical, the process of maceration is done using different times and methods for each, while always using a wheat and rice based alcohol.
+This never takes more than 24 hours, at the end of which, distillation begins in the still which was especially developed for Bica Gin, with 500 litre capacity, and a bain marie heated by wood burner.

-On the nose, Bica Gin is smooth, very smooth, with herbal notes where the rosemary is instantly recognizable.
-Less strong but still present we can detect the citrus notes and a little cinnamon which brings warmth and comfort.
+On the nose, Bica Gin is pretty smooth, with herbal touches in which the rosemary is immediately detectable.
+Less apparent, but still noticeable are the citrus notes, and cinnamon, conferring warmth and comfort.

-In the mouth, the smoothness of the alcohol is still there but shows its teeth.
-Hot notes punctuate the heat of the spices and the more herbal nature of Bica Gin.
-Mouthfeel is long and develops over time, until the end where the juniper and the sweetness of the orange linger in harmony.
+In the mouth, the smoothness of the alcohol shows itself.
+Piquant touches punctuate the warmth from the spices and the more herbal side of Bica Gin.
+The mouth is extremely long and continues to develops until the juniper and the sweetness of the orange appear together, in harmony.